Kinds of Phonetic Picture - Writings update: 12.1.06

 All kinds of (well designed) phonetic picture-writings produce well

-sounding, phonetically clear words / ideograms.
+sounding, phonetically clear words.
 With syllable writings,

 the syllable structure can be designed exactly: for example, allow